qualcomm-linux/pkg-thermald/README.txt

 	zypper in glib2-devel
 	zypper in dbus-1-glib-devel
 	zypper in libxml2-devel
+	zypper in automake autoconf-archive

 For build, follow the same procedure as Fedora.

 -------------------------------------------

 Releases

+Release 2.1
+- Workaround for invalid PPCC power limits
+- Reduce polling for power when PPCC is not present

+Release 2.0
+- Tiger Lake support
+- PL1 limit setting from PPCC as is
+- Optimize multi step, multi zone control
+- Add new tag for product identification "product_sku"

 Release 1.9.1
 - Remove default CPU temperature compensation for auto generated configuration from dptfxtract